daenuprobst/tmap.js/README.md

 #### Callbacks

-TMAP has two methods accepting callbacks, `onNodeOver` and `onNodeClick`.
-Both take a (callback) function as an argument.
-An example of the object supplied to the callback passed to `onNodeOver` is:
+TMAP has three methods accepting callbacks, `onVertexOver`, `onVertexClick`, and `onVertexOut`.
+All three take a (callback) function as an argument.
+An example of the object supplied to the callback passed to `onVertexOver` is:
 ```javascript
 { x: 315.2, y: 584, index: 0 }
 ```
-The `onNodeClick` object contains information about the node color in addition to the on screen coordinates and the index:
+The `onVertexClick` object contains information about the node color in addition to the on screen coordinates and the index:
 ```javascript
 { x: 315.2, y: 584, index: 0, color: [ 255, 0, 0 ] }
 ```
 In both cases, `x` and `y` are the vertex's 3D coordinates projected to screen space and `index` is the array index of the vertex.

+In addition, there is the `onVertexOut` callback, which does not supply an object to the callback function and is called when the mouse exits any hovered vertex.

 ### Methods